@some_function (1)

 |

-Returns a string formatted according to the specified format pattern.
-The format pattern follows the same notation as that used in forms for displaying amounts and numbers.
-For decimal places, |
+Returns a string that formats the numeric value according to the format pattern.
+The format pattern uses the same notation as the patterns available in Display Methods of Amounts and Numbers in Forms.
+The scaling factor specifies the power of |

 @repeat |